A Pacific frontal system is rapidly advancing from the south and towards the B.C. coast. Continue reading

 Madryga attended NorKam Secondary in Kamloops, followed by two years at Cariboo College and then to the University of BC where he graduated with his Bachelor of Science in Physical Geography and Meteorology in 1986.
 He was then hired by Environment Canada where he spent eight months at the training branch in Toronto, followed by a posting to the Pacific Weather Center in Vancouver, where he was an Operational Meteorologist for 21 years.
 That meant frequent around-the-clock shifts, producing a wide variety of forecasts for many clients in many fields, such as aviation, marine, forestry and highways.

-Birthday or Anniversary Announcements on Global News Hour at 6
+Birthday or Anniversary Announcements on Global News at Noon

 To request a birthday or anniversary announcement on Global News at Noon, please call 604-420-2288.
 Please note: We limit our announcements to 100+ birthdays and 70+ anniversaries because we get so many requests.
 Thank you for your understanding.
 Also, we are not required to make these announcements, but we do our very best to accommodate everyone.

 Weather Window on Global News Hour at 6